GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

     * Teaching: 40 minutes
     * Exercises: 20 minutes

+!!! circle-info "Objectives and Key points"
     #### Objectives

     * Understand how to navigate your file system using the command line.
     * Perform basic file operations using the command line.
     * Demonstrate the use of tab completion, and understand its advantages.

     #### Key points

     * The shell gives you the ability to work more efficiently by using keyboard commands rather than a GUI.
     * Useful commands for navigating your file system include: `ls`, `pwd`, and `cd`.
     * Tab completion can reduce errors from mistyping and make work more efficient in the shell.

 ---